 This itinerary has been created by timetable in March, 2018.
 If you try to do this plan, please check the updated timetable before you go.

 Mt.
 Fuji is one of most popular spots.
-Because it is the highest mountain in Japan.
-And also Mt.
-Fuji is very accessible from Tokyo.
-It is about 2 hours away from Shinjuku, Tokyo by train or highway bus.
-You can visit there as day trip from Tokyo easily.
+Because it is the highest mountain in Japan and very accessible from Tokyo.
+It is about 2 hours away from Shinjuku, Tokyo by the train or the express bus.
+You can visit there as a day trip from Tokyo easily.

 I actually do not recommend to visit Lake Kawaguchi and Hakone in one day.
 There are many places to see.
 One way is not obviously enough to visit these places.
 But some of you have very tight schedule.
 You cannot choose which one you visit.
 You may be wondering if you have to visit one of Lake Kawaguchi or Hakone.
 This sample itinerary may be suitable for you.
 It is very very tight schedule and you have to give up many places.
 But you can visit most of highlights at both side of Fuji, Hakone and Lake Kawaguchi.
 You may be okay to see these places in Hakone and Lake Kawaguchi.